mcitomi/http-audio-line-streamer/readme.md

 # Stream your audio line over HTTP 💫
 ​H.A.L.
-Streamer is a simple Node.js-based application that allows you to stream an audio line (such as a virtual sound card or microphone) over HTTP.
+Streamer is a simple Node.js-based application that allows you to stream an audio line (such as a virtual sound card or microphone) over HTTP or / and websocket.
 The project aims to provide an easy-to-use and configurable solution for streaming audio data.

 <img src="https://imgur.com/ES5kpwZ.png">